PatternAtlas/pattern-atlas-ui/docs/adr/index.md

 - [ADR-0000](0000-use-markdown-architectural-decision-records.md) - Use Markdown Architectural Decision Records
 - [ADR-0001](0001-define-pattern-structure.md) - Define the structure of a pattern created by PatternPedia
+- [ADR-0002](0002-use-a-serverside-compont-to-complete-oauth-flow.md) - DUse a server-side component to complete OAuth-flow

 <!-- adrlogstop -->